Bayonet: Plug bayonets

 Depiction of an early 18th-century Russian infantryman installing a plug bayonet.

 The first recorded instance of a bayonet proper is found in the Chinese military treatise, Binglu published in 1606.
 It was in the form of the Son-and-mother gun, a breech-loading musket that was issued with a roughly 57.6 cm long plug bayonet, giving it an overall length of 1.92 m with the bayonet attached.
-It was labelled as a "gun-blade" (銃刀 (铳刀, Chòngdāo)) with it being described as a "short sword that can be inserted into the barrel and secured by twisting it slightly" that it is to be used "when the battle have depleted both gunpowder and bullets as well as fighting against bandits, when forces are closing into melee or encountering an ambush" and if one "cannot load the gun within the time it takes to cover two bu (3.2 meters) of ground they are to attach the bayonet and hold it like a spear".
+It was labelled as a "gun-knife" (銃刀 (铳刀, Chòngdāo)) with it being described as a "short sword that can be inserted into the barrel and secured by twisting it slightly" that it is to be used "when the battle have depleted both gunpowder and bullets as well as fighting against bandits, when forces are closing into melee or encountering an ambush" and if one "cannot load the gun within the time it takes to cover two bu (3.2 meters) of ground they are to attach the bayonet and hold it like a spear".